 The Theory area studies the fundamentals of computation.
 These fundamentals include complexity theory to determine the inherent limits of computation and communication and cryptography and the design and analysis of algorithms to obtain optimal solutions within those limits.

 Theory Seminar Series

 The THEORY CANAL meeting (the Rochester Theory Seminar) is a joint project of the RIT and UR theory groups, and the focus is all areas of theoretical computer science.
 THEORY CANAL meets (when RIT and UR classes are in session) on the second and fourth Wednesdays of each month.
-Click here for more info on the series and the schedule of speakers.
+Visit the THEORY CANAL website for more info on the series and the schedule of speakers.